What is whiplash?

 Key points about whiplash

-Whiplash is poorly understood, but it usually involves the muscles, disks, nerves,
+Whiplash is not well understood, but it often affects the muscles, disks, nerves,

 and tendons in your neck.